 “The greatest leader is not necessarily the one who does the greatest things.
 He is the one that gets the people to do the greatest things.” – Ronald Reagan

-To become a charge nurse, you must already have several years of nursing experience and deep understanding of the workflow and patient population where you work.
-You need to master your nursing skills, and if possible, become as involved as possible with team building activities in your workplace.
+To become a charge RN, you must already have several years of nursing experience and a deep understanding of the workflow and population where you work.
+You need to master your nursing skills and, if possible, become as involved as possible with team-building activities in your workplace.

 It is also imperative that you express your desire to be promoted to management and ask them precisely what you need to do to earn the position.
 Each facility is different.

-Note: It is more challenging to start a charge nurse role on a unit where a nurse has never worked before, even if they have many years of practice under their belt.
+Note: It is more challenging to start as a charge RN on a unit where a nurse has never worked before, even if they have many years of nursing practice under their belt.
 It helps to know many of the nurses already personally, as it helps to build trust as a leader.
-Knowing other ancillary staff, such as respiratory therapists, social workers, case managers, nurse practitioners, and doctors on the unit, will also help you get started on the right foot.
+Knowing other ancillary medical professionals, such as respiratory therapists, social workers, case managers, nurse practitioners, and doctors on the unit, will also help you get started on the right foot.

-Become an expert on nursing skills needed on your unit
+• Become an expert on nursing skills needed in your unit

 A unit manager oversees the entire nursing unit, including all of the charge nurses.
-Unit managers also handle more of the business management of the unit than charge nurses do.
-Also, unit managers work more closely with the upper hospital administration to keep the unit aligned with the goals of the entire organization.
+Unit managers also handle more of the business management of the unit than charge RNs do.
+Also, unit nurse managers typically work more closely with the upper hospital administration to keep the unit aligned with the goals of the entire organization.

 Charge nurses must have an ADN or BSN to hold the position.
 A unit manager often holds a master’s degree (MSN) or higher, usually with an emphasis on leadership and hospital management.

-Charge nurses often make a few dollars an hour more than floor nurses.
-However, it varies depending on your location and facility.
+Charge RNs often make a few dollars an hour more than floor nurses.
+However, there are many other factors at play when it comes to earning potential.

-For example, nurses in California or New York make a higher hourly wage, while other states, such as Illinois or Iowa might make less than the median U.S. pay.
+Nurses in states with a higher cost of living, such as California or New York, usually make a higher hourly wage, while other lower cost of living states, such as North Dakota or Iowa, might make less than the median U.S. pay.

 “The pessimist complains about the wind.
 The optimist expects it to change.
-The leader adjusts the sails.” -John Maxwell
+The leader adjusts the sails.” –

-There is no question that a charge nurse role is extremely challenging at times.
-But a great charge nurse needs to be able to see through the stress and inspire nurses to rise above and perform at their best.
+There is no question that a charge nurse’s role is extremely challenging at times.
+But a great charge nurse needs to be able to see through the stress and inspire other registered nurses to rise above and perform at their best.
 Here are three qualities of a great charge nurse.

 Resilience – When the work gets tough, great charge nurses get even tougher and push through.
 Some days will seem impossible, but resilient leaders persevere.